-October 31, 2017 marks the 500th anniversary of the posting of Luther’s theses.
+October 31 each year marks the anniversary of the posting of Luther’s theses in 1517.
 Legend has it that he nailed them onto the door of the palace church in Wittenberg half a millennium ago.
 True or not, it is the theses in themselves that set off the reformation process in a larger scale.
 A process of renewal not only within the church but also for the constitution of the German States and for society at large.
 Starting as a protest against the selling of indulgences by the church this movement reverberated throughout Germany, Europe and beyond.

-On arrival, after a drive of about 90 minutes, your private guide will take you on a walk through the historic center.
+On arrival your private guide will take you on a walk through the historic center.
 On a stretch of around 3,000 feet (one kilometer) the main attractions of Wittenberg are all lined up: the palace church, Luther House, St. Mary’s Church, Melanchthon House and the house and studio of the Cranachs.